Code

 // -- Helpers ------------------------------------------------------------------

-function hashFile(filePath: string): Promise<string> {
+function hashFile(filePath: string, end?: number): Promise<string> {

 return new Promise((resolve, reject) => {